The missing (A, D, r) diagram

-Let us distinguish between three zones of $K^\star_+ $: \begin{itemize} \item \textit{On $K^\star_+\cap \{X\in \R^n\mid X\cdot e_1\in [x_O,x_1]\}$.} It is easy to see that $B(O',r)\cap \{X\in \R^n\mid X\cdot e_1\in [x_{O},x_1]$ is exactly the image of
+Let us distinguish between three zones of $K_O^{+}$: \begin{itemize} \item \textit{On $K_O^+\cap \{X\in \R^n\mid X\cdot e_n\in [x_O,x_1]\}$.} It is easy to see that $B(O',r)\cap \{X\in \R^n\mid X\cdot e_n\in [x_{O},x_1]$ is exactly the image of

 by the translation vector $\overrightarrow{O'O}$.
-These two sets have therefore the same measure. \item \textit{On $K^\star_+\cap \{x\in [x_1,x']\}$.} For $x\in \R$, let $H_{x}$ be the affine hyperplane whose equation in $\mathcal B$ is $\{X\in \R^n\mid X\cdot e_1=x\}$, and introduce $K_{x}=K^\star\cap H_x$.
+These two sets have therefore the same measure. \item \textit{On $K_O^+\cap \{x\in [x_1,x']\}$.} For $x\in \R$, let $H_{x}$ be the affine hyperplane whose equation in $\mathcal B$ is $\{X\in \R^n\mid X\cdot e_n=x\}$, and introduce $K_{x}=K_O\cap H_x$.
 If $x\in [x_{O}-r,x_{O}+r]$, let $B_{x}$ be the $n-1$ dimensional ball $B(O',r)\cap H_{x}$.
 By construction, one has $\h(B_{x})<\h(K_{x})$ for all $x>x_{1}$ .
 As a consequence

-\item \textit{On $K^\star_+\cap \{X\in \R^n\mid X\cdot e_1\in [x',D]\}$.} Define $C_{x'}$ as the cone with vertex $B$ and basis $B_{x'}=B(O',r)\cap H_{x'}$.
-Since $C_{x'}$ is the convex hull of $B_{x'}$ and $B$, it follows that $|C_{x'}|<|K^\star\cap \{X\in \R^n\mid X\cdot e_1\in [x',D]\}|$. \end{itemize} It follows that $\vert K' \cap \{x\in [x_{0},D]\} \vert< \vert K \cap \{x\in [x_{0},D]\} \vert$.
-Doing the same construction on the lower part of $K^\star$ yields at the end that $\vert K'\vert<\vert K^\star \vert$.
+\item \textit{On $K_O^+\cap \{X\in \R^n\mid X\cdot e_n\in [x',D]\}$.} Define $C_{x'}$ as the cone with vertex $B$ and basis $B_{x'}=B(O',r)\cap H_{x'}$.
+Since $C_{x'}$ is the convex hull of $B_{x'}$ and $B$, it follows that $|C_{x'}|<|K^\star\cap \{X\in \R^n\mid X\cdot e_n\in [x',D]\}|$. \end{itemize} It follows that $\vert K_{O'} \cap \{x\in [x_{0},D]\} \vert< \vert K_O \cap \{x\in [x_{0},D]\} \vert$.
+Doing the same construction on the lower part of $K_O$ yields at the end that $\vert K_{O'}\vert<\vert K_O \vert$.
 The expected result follows. \end{proof}

-To sum-up, we know that any minimizer $K^\star$ is the convex hull of $A$, $B$ and $B(O,r)$, where $AB=D$ and $A$, $B$ and $O$ are collinear. it remains to show that the minimum is reached whenever $O$ is in the middle of the segment $[AB]$.
+To sum-up, we know that any minimizer $K^\star$ is of the type $K_O$, the convex hull of $A$, $B$ and $B(O,r)$, where $AB=D$ and $A$, $B$ and $O$ are collinear. it remains to show that the minimum is reached whenever $O$ is in the middle of the $[AB]$.
 This can be done by an explicit computation, but we propose a more geometrical proof based again on Steiner symmetrization.